 The recognition of a training provider is not a certification or recognition of the content of the training material used by the training provider.

-The recognition of a training provider does not imply that the training they provide guarantees a successful outcome following assessment of competence for candidates for certification under the IECEx CoPC Scheme.
+Whilst training may assist candidates to prepare for an assessment for IECEx Certification under the IECEx CoPC Scheme, the recognition of a training provider does not imply that the training they provide guarantees a successful outcome in an assessment of competence for candidates for certification under the IECEx CoPC Scheme.

 The recognition of a training provider shall support and not devalue the IECEx CoPC Scheme.